kubocd/kubocd-doc/docs/user-guide/120-existing-cluster.md

-# Installing KuboCD on an existing cluster.
+# Installing KuboCD on an Existing Cluster

-If you have an existing cluster, you can use it to test KuboCD
+If you already manage a Kubernetes cluster, you can use it to test KuboCD.

 !!! tip
+    **No cluster?**
-    If you don't have one, you can [use a Kind cluster](./110-kind.md) on your local workstation
+    If you do not have a cluster available, you can [install a Kind cluster on your local workstation](./110-kind.md).

 ---